odamas/stat133-hws-fall17/Post_1/Post1_Olivier_Damas.md

     ## 2013-01-08     75.60     75.98    74.46      75.04   114676751
     ## 2013-01-09     74.64     75.00    73.71      73.87   101899959

-The dataframe is no longer showing variables from 2077
+The data frame is no longer showing variables from 2077

 Let's look at graphing